 Three days in Amsterdam is a good amount of time if your main desire is to see the canals, the famous bridges, and experience the beauty of the city.
 But you could easily spend much more time in Amsterdam if you want to visit a lot of the city’s incredible museums.

 So, while a 3 day Amsterdam itinerary is enough to see the highlights you could easily spend weeks in Amsterdam and not run out of things to do.
+But if you are including Amsterdam as part of a more comprehensive itinerary for the Netherlands, Belgium, and Luxembourg, 3 days in this incredible city will give you a good taste of Amsterdam.

 Have a question or comment about this 3 day Amsterdam itinerary or how to best spend your time in Amsterdam?
 We’d love to hear from you.
 Leave your thoughts in the comments below.